 - Loneliness and depression, making mealtime less enjoyable

 - Lack of motivation to prepare healthy meals when cooking for one

 - Monetary constraints

 To make matters even more difficult, doctors’ appointments and checkups often overlook nutritional counseling.
 Per Simin Nikbin Meydani, director of the Jean Mayer USDA Human Research Center on Aging at Tufts, “If you go to your physician, they will weigh you and check your heart, but they are not measuring your nutritional status.”

 So how can we guarantee our senior loved ones are maintaining proper nutrition?
 The MyPlate for Older Adults from Tufts University is an excellent place to begin, outlining simple dietary changes that are less inhibitive than attempting a complete nutritional makeover.
 For example, “Tea and toast can turn into a bowl of oatmeal with a banana.
 It’s just as easy to make,” according to Shirley Chao, of the MA Executive Office of Elder Affairs.

-Another choice is to engage the services of an expert in-home caregiver, such as those at Heaven at Home Senior Care of Denton, TX, who can help with planning nutritious, delicious meals, running errands such as picking up groceries, and spending time with seniors during mealtimes to stave off loneliness.
+Another choice is to partner with providers of in home senior care Dallas, TX and the surrounding areas rely on.
+Heaven At Home Senior Care can help with planning nutritious, delicious meals, running errands such as picking up groceries, and spending time with seniors during mealtimes to stave off loneliness.

-For more tips for helping improve nutrition for an older adult, contact Heaven at Home Senior Care.
+For more tips on how to prevent senior malnutrition, contact Heaven at Home Senior Care at 866-381-0500.
 Not only can we plan and prepare healthy meals for seniors – we’ll even clean up the kitchen afterwards!